- June 2, 2012

 We routinely gather data on the completion rate by our clients of their Vision Navigation® plans.
 Having partnered a couple hundred times with a wide variety of clients on strategic plans over the years, very clear trends have emerged, and I thought I might share our findings with you.

-The first finding, likely obvious, is that clients get better with experience.
-Second year clients do better than those in their first year, third year better than second, etc. Why?
-A good strategic planning process generates enthusiasm during the plan’s creation.
-But, it is created in the unreal world removed from the stress of the day-to-day, as one of our clients calls it, “the tyranny of today”.
+The first finding, likely obvious, is that organizations tend to get better with experience.
+Those in their second year with Vision Navigation do better than those in their first, third year better than second, etc. Why?
+A good strategic planning process generates enthusiasm during the plan’s creation, but, it is created in the unreal world removed from the stress of the day-to-day.
+As one of our clients calls it, “the tyranny of today”.
 The result is teams tend to overestimate what changes they can bring about and challenges they can take on in their plan.
 Often, the reality is that leadership is already overwhelmed with operating the organization as it is today, without any new strategic work added to it.

 Therefore, at the end of year one, clients may find they have missed many of their year-end targets, a “downer” for everyone.
 So in year two, management teams scale back realistically, heeding our advice to “under-promise and over-deliver” to their board of directors, stakeholders and staff.